algolia/kubernetes-hands-on/08-service/README.md

     * `nginx.ingress.kubernetes.io/ssl-redirect`: To fix a redirect, see [this](https://github.com/kubernetes/ingress-nginx/issues/1567).
 This is only used if you use the nginx ingress
 * `spec`:
   * `backend`: the default backend to redirect all the requests to
-    * `serviceName`: the name of the k8s traffic to redirect to
+    * `serviceName`: the name of the Kubernetes traffic to redirect to
     * `servicePort`: the port of the service

 Apply the ingress: